mako-framework/sentry/README.md

 ],
 ```

-And finally you'll have to enable logging to sentry by setting the `log_handler` in `application.php` config file to the following value:
+And finally you'll have to enable logging to sentry by setting the `log_handler` key in the `application.php` config file to the following value:

 ```
 'log_handler' => ['stream', 'sentry'],